restoring balance in an unbalanced world.

 Kiley Brescoach, MSW LGSW

-Wife, Dog Mom, Crafter, Spaghetti Devourer, Book Worm, Fun Aunt, Organizing Queen
+Wife, Dog Mom, Morning Person, Beach Lover, Spaghetti Devourer, Book Worm, Organizing Queen

 When I was two years old, an accident left me without half my vision.
 However, from a very young age I realized only being able to see out of my right eye somehow gave me more sight than I ever could imagine.
 Especially learning to adapt, maneuver, and rebuild in a new way.
 Losing sight doesn’t have to equal blindness, but can give a vision, a new perspective to see from.
 And that’s what I want to do for you.
 Help you find your own view, giving you the right glasses to overcome your own challenge and strengthen your resilience.